-BEFORE CAREER FAIR
+BEFORE FAIR

 - Understand your goals by asking yourself why you are going and what you hope to achieve, and then begin to prepare so that these goals can be met.
-Do you want to gain more information about certain districts or find a full-time position? - Obtain a list of districts attending the career fair from the Career Services webpage.
-After deciding which ones you may want to speak with, go to their webpage to learn more about them.
-You do not need to know everything about a district at this point, but some knowledge of their schools will help you stand out in a positive way. - Prepare or update your résumé, and then have it critiqued by Career Services; you might want to customize your résumé to certain schools. - Prepare a one-minute "commercial" about yourself.
-Introduce yourself, demonstrate knowledge about the school district, express your sincere interest in the district, and let the recruiter know what you can offer them (e.g. field experience, activities, leadership roles, internships, relevant work experience).
-Make sure to also ask them some questions about their district.
+Do you want to gain more information about certain companies, obtain an internship, or find a full-time position? - Obtain a list of districts attending the fair from the Career Services webpage.
+After deciding what companies you may want to speak with, go to their webpage to learn more about them.
+You do not need to know everything about a company at this point, but some knowledge will help you stand out in a positive way.
+We encourage you not to limit your interactions with companies that have recognizable names.
+Please explore all your options! - Prepare or update your résumé, and then have it critiqued by Career Services; you might want to customize your résumé to certain companies.
+Make at least 20 copies on résumé paper. - Prepare a thirty-second "commercial" about yourself.
+Introduce yourself, share your major/degree or job title (for alums), demonstrate knowledge about the company, tell them what you seek (internship or job, for example), and let the recruiter know what you can offer them (e.g. related coursework, activities, leadership roles, internships, relevant work experience).
+Make sure to also ask a couple questions about their organization.
 Be aware that you might have to adjust what you say based on how busy the fair is at that time.
-BE FLEXIBLE! - Obtain a nice padfolio, paper, and pen that you can take with you to the fair.
+BE FLEXIBLE! - Obtain a nice pad folio, paper, and pen that you can take with you to the fair.

-DURING CAREER FAIR
+DURING FAIR

 - Wear professional clothes!
 For women this includes a skirt suit that is not too short or a pants suit.
 The blouse should be a neutral color and one that is not low cut.
-Men should wear a suit with a white dress shirt and conservative tie.
+Men should wear a suit with a white or neutral color dress shirt and conservative tie.
 Dark colors are best for suits.
 Make sure your shoes are shiny and not scuffed.
 Don't wear too much jewelry or perfume, and make sure nails are neatly manicured.
-Please see the "Interview Clothing" section of this guide for more information on this area. - Take several copies of your résumé on quality paper with you, along with a nice padfolio, paper, and pen.
+Please see the "Interview Clothing" section of this guide for more information on this area. - Take several copies of your résumé on quality paper with you, along with a nice pad folio, paper, and pen.
 Consider handing out business cards if they don't take résumés.
 Try to leave backpacks and other unnecessary items somewhere, and hang your coat if space allows. - Nonverbal communication can speak a thousand words.
 When visiting tables, look professional, have a firm handshake for each recruiter, use good eye contact, stand up straight, and avoid distracting movements such as wringing your hands, rocking back and forth, or playing with your hair.
 Make sure to also smile!
 Your tone of voice should be enthusiastic, but pleasant and conversational. - Present your "commercial" to the recruiter, highlighting your skills and experience.
 Show why you would be the best candidate, let him/her know you are knowledgeable of the school district through what you say and questions you ask, and answer his/her questions with a good response.
 Obtain his/her business card and materials, ask about the time frame for hiring and how you can follow up about openings.
 Ask if he/she is the contact person for the positions. - Take short breaks to write down important information about the districts/organizations.

-AFTER CAREER FAIR
+AFTER FAIR

-- Thoroughly read the information you have collected and review notes you made. - Follow up with districts/organizations in which you are interested through e-mails, phone calls, or letters.
+- Thoroughly read the information you have collected and review the notes you made. - Follow up with districts/organizations you are interested through e-mails, phone calls, or letters.
 Make sure to submit any necessary applications in a timely manner.